Government Jobs / Federal Jobs / Civil Service Jobs / Post Office Jobs

 Federal Agency Personnel Offices and Job Hotlines

 Agencies recruit through government web sites including OPM’s USAJOBS.
 Many eliminated their direct general employment support lines.
 However, the majority of job announcements provide contact information including the staffing specialist’s names, phone number and email address on the announcement if you have specific questions about advertised jobs.
 You can contact these staffing specialists to ask general questions about employment in their agency.
-You can also call the main Washington DC number that is listed in the agency directory in The Book of U.S. Government Jobs and ask to speak with their recruiting office.

 || Other Agencies